Privacy and cookies policy

 2.1 We may collect, store, analyze and use the following kinds of personal information:

 a. information about your computer and about your visits to and use of this website (including your IP address, geographical location, browser type and version, operating system, referral source, length of visit, page views and website navigation paths);

 b. information that you provide to us when registering with our website (including your email address);

-c. information that you provide when completing your profile on our website (including your name, profile pictures, gender, date of birth, relationship status, interests and hobbies, educational details and employment details);
+c. information that you provide when completing your profile on our website (including your name, profile pictures, interests and hobbies, educational details and employment details);

 d. information that you provide to us when using the services on our website, or that is generated in the course of the use of those services (including the timing, frequency and pattern of service use);